mpampuch/new-ibex-project-template/README.md

 Now all your backups should be up to date.
 From here you can pull them off the IBEX or push them to a GitHub repository if you want extra security.

 > [!TIP]
-> In my opinion, the Bearded Theme Monokai Reversed (from the Bearded Theme v9.3.0 extension) is the best color theme to use code-server with.
+> In my opinion, the Bearded Theme Monokai themes (from the Bearded Theme v9.3.0 extension) are the best color themes to use code-server with.

 ## Activating RStudio Server